fread-ink/ebook-paginator/README.md

 Nice to have:

+* Detect doctype of document and ensure iframe document is the same?
 * Implement gotoPage()
 * Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
 * Figure out how to render partial table with same cell sizes as full table